stahta01/wxCode_components/trunk/wxCode/components/reportdocument/readme.txt

 Changes
 -------
+13/11/19	v1.2.2
+- Fixed calculation of paragraph's width when there are multiple newlines in the text.

 13/11/19	v1.2.1
 - Fixed drawing of the border around a text item defined via main text item's style (wxReportTextItem::SetStyle()).